Density-matrix renormalization group study of optical conductivity of the Mott insulator for two-dimensional clusters: Model and method

 The parameters of the vector potential are $\mathcal{A}_0=0.001$, $t_d=0.02$, $\Omega=10$, and $t_0=1$.
 The time-dependent wave function is obtained by the tDMRG~\cite{Ohmura2019,Shinjo2021}.
 We employ open boundary conditions and keep 4500 to 6000 density-matrix eigenstates for the tDMRG method.
+See Appendix~\ref{Aa} for technical details on numerical calculation with tDMRG in the present paper.
 Since we focus on the linear response regime by taking small $\mathcal{A}_{0}$, we can obtain time-dependent wave functions using tDMRG with high accuracy comparable with obtaining ground-state wave functions.